Guide

 Your capability statement is ready.
 Now find the tenders.

-TenderMonitor sends you email alerts when government contracts matching your trade are published on AusTender, NSW buy.nsw, and QLD QTenders.
+TenderMonitor sends alerts when government contracts matching your profession profile and exact keywords are published on AusTender, NSW buy.nsw, and QLD QTenders.